 The question becomes will commercially available tourniquets work on kids?

-Dr John Kragh, an orthopedic surgeon and military researcher on tourniquet use, studied 88 children seen in US Military Hospitals in Iraq and Afghanistan on whom US DOD tourniquets were placed.
-Children ranged in age from 4 to 17 years old.
+Previously, Dr. John Kragh, an orthopedic surgeon and military researcher on tourniquet use, studied 88 children seen in US Military Hospitals in Iraq and Afghanistan on whom US DOD tourniquets were placed.3 Children ranged in age from 4 to 17 years old.
 64% were injured by explosions and 30% gunshot wounds.
 7 of the 88 died.
-They identified no pediatric-specific problems despite the tourniquets being designed for adult casualties.
-The tourniquets seemed to work just fine.
+They identified no pediatric-specific problems in applying the tourniquets on kids despite the tourniquets being designed for adult casualties.
+The tourniquets seemed to work on kids just fine.

 That is not surprising.
 Commercial tourniquets are more prone to failure on larger circumference limbs where they cannot fully occlude arterial flow.
 Placing adult spec’d devices on kids limbs, which are generally much smaller, might actually increase their likelihood of effectiveness.
 Additionally, kids are generally squishier than adults who may have co-morbidities like calcified and incompressible arteries.
 All of which should make it easier to occlude a child’s arterial flow.